geoffboyd/botster-complete/irc-botster/README.md

 - `.8binfo` - Tells you who added the most recently seen 8ball prediction, the database row it is saved on, and when it was added.
 - `.8bdelete [row number]` - When you use any of the info commands (8ballinfo, fcinfo, insultinfo), they tell you the database row that the response is stored in.
 You can remove responses by using this command.
 Doesn't work for responses labeled "Global".
 - `.collatz [number]` - Solves the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) for a given number.
-- `.dice` - Rolls a 6-sided die by default.
-If you add a number to the command, like `.8ball 20`, it rolls a die with the specified number of sides.
 - `.draconic` - Translate text from English into Draconic.
 - `.fortune` - Open a fortune cookie, see your fortune.
 - `.fcadd` - Add new fortunes for future fortune cookies.